Choose Your Own Adventure: Exploring Alaska on Norwegian

 You can’t leave Alaska without taking a famous whale-watching expedition, and after you’ve seen these majestic creatures with your own two eyes you’ll understand why.
 The best part about the whale watching and wildlife quest in Juneau is that you’re guaranteed to see a whale—and if you don’t, you’ll get $100 refunded as you disembark from the vessel.
 Whales have been sighted on every single tour over the past ten years, so no need to expect a refund.

 It starts with a short bus ride to the scenic Auka Bay, where you'll board a luxurious jet-powered catamaran specifically built for wildlife viewing.
 It's easy to relax and unwind in the comfortable, spacious main cabin, surrounded by large windows that offer the perfect glimpse into the stunning scenery just outside.
-As your captain sails through the waters of Stephens Passage, a naturalist will explain the behaviors and nuances of the wildlife you'll encounter along the way, which can include humpback and killer whales, sea lions, porpoises, harbor seals, deer, and bald eagle.
+As your captain sails through the waters of Stephens Passage, a naturalist will explain the behaviours and nuances of the wildlife you'll encounter along the way, which can include humpback and killer whales, sea lions, porpoises, harbour seals, deer, and bald eagle.

 The Mendenhall Glacier By Helicopter & Guided Walk